stack-pl/portable/README.md

 # portable
 Simple improvements for portable version of development tools: Git + Node.js + VS Code

-# Quick start
+# quick start

-1) Put your Git, node and VS Code applications to the specified folders in this project.
+1) Copy your Git, node and VS Code applications to the specified folders in this project.

 2) Now you be able to:
 - run "Portable Bash.cmd" to start unix-like console for git & node.js,